jeremie-borel/pyfilemaker2/README.md

 pytz
 ```

-The code has been developped on Max OSX 10.15 and is used in production on
+The code has been tested on Max OSX 12.6 and is used in production on
 debian jessie.
 Other plateforms have not been tested.

 You will also need a FileMaker server with the XML enabled of course.
+Currently version FMS18 and FMS19 are working.
+Most probably older versions
+of FMS too.

 ----